 A totally different way to search than Google, Stumpedia is

 Stumpedia allows you to submit, rank, and personalize your own search results.
-The relevance of search results are unique to you and are determined by your social graph in the following order: you, your social friends, friends-of-friends, your followers, and the overall community.
+The relevance of search results are unique to you and are determined by your social graph in the following order: you, your social network friends, friends-of-friends, your followers, and the overall community.
 A spammer who submits and ranks irrelevant results can be easily identified, blocked, and unfollowed to prevent your search results from being polluted.
 Users can personalize and customize search results by re-ranking, deleting, adding, and commenting on search results.
-This used to determine the relevancy of search results for the people in your social graph and vice versa.
+This data is used to determine the relevancy of search results for the people in your social graph and vice versa.

 Upon search results being displayed, users are given the option to